GSEFM Board

 Simone Wies received her M.Sc. in Marketing and Finance and Ph.D. in Finance from Maastricht University, and is Professor of Marketing at Goethe University Frankfurt.
 Prior to her appointment as professor , she held the SAFE Junior Professorship for Marketing and Finance at the Leibniz Institute for Financial Research SAFE at Goethe University, and a post-doctoral research position in marketing at the Fuqua School of Business, Duke University.

-Claudia is a communication trainer and mediator.
-She studied politics, law and economics in Duisburg and Nottingham.
-After her studies, she worked for pwc Germany and at Goethe University Frankfurt am Main.
+Claudia studied politics, law and economics in Duisburg and Nottingham.
+After her studies, she worked for pwc Germany and at Goethe University Frankfurt.
+She is a communication trainer and mediator.

 Head of Controlling